 The difficulty analysis of the paper clearly shows that the Biology part is truly student-friendly.

 From Zoology, Human Physiology and Genetics & Evolution together represented about one third of the total marks.
-Below given is the representation of major areas in Biology part of NEET 2018.
+Given below is the representation of major areas in Biology part of NEET 2018.